Back

 How to beat exam nerves - optimize your performance in an exam or test

 Even if the outcome wasn’t very important, you’re almost always nervous about a test or exam.
 Tension is a perfectly natural reaction when we unconsciously feel threatened or are in a situation that requires extra resources.
-Of course, a test in school does not pose a physical threat, but the level of performance will determine your level of competence and possibly even part of your attitude towards yourself as a learner.
+Of course, a test does not pose a physical threat, but the level of performance will determine your level of competence and possibly even part of your attitude towards yourself as a learner.
 Who would want to get a bad grade?

 A little tension is in order and can even improve your performance by helping to focus your attention on the task at hand.
 However, too much nervousness can paralyze and, in the worst case, even ruin your performance.
 In particular, important examinations such as entrance or exit exams can put some people under enormous pressure, eating up a significant part of their mental capacity.